-The aim of this policy is to define the practices concerning the various remunerations of employees with authority relating to decision-making, control or risk-taking within the company.
+This policy aims to provide a framework for the different remuneration packages for employees with decision-making, control or risk-taking powers within the Company.

-This remuneration policy has been defined in the light of the objectives, values and interests of the Ofi Invest Group, the UCIs managed by the Management Company and their holders.
+This remuneration policy has been defined in the light of the objectives, values and interests of the Ofi invest Group, the UCIs managed by the Management Company and their shareholders.

-The objective of this policy is to not encourage excessive risk-taking in contradiction with the risk profile of the UCIs managed.
+The objective of this policy is to discourage excessive risk-taking, notably in contradiction with the risk profile of the managed funds.